rism-digital/verovio-reference-book/_book/05-toolkit-reference/02-output-formats.md

 Verovio provides a basic MIDI output feature that can be used from the command-line tool or from the JavaScript toolkit.
 The MIDI output can be written to a file for further processing or for building application with MIDI playback, including in online environments.
 However, since MIDI is not supported in web-browsers in a standard way, an additional player will be required in such cases.

 When a file is loaded in the toolkit only to render a MIDI file, then setting the `--breaks` option to `none` is more efficient because it will avoid the unecessary step of calculating the page layout of the document.
+The command-line version of the toolkit does this automatically.

 #### The MIDI output takes into account: